 3- Data Mart

 It is a subset of a DWH that supports a particular department, region, or business unit.
 Consider this: You have multiple departments, including sales, marketing, product development, etc. Each department will have a central repository where it stores data.
-This repository is called a data mart.
+This repository is a data mart.

 Why do Businesses Need Data Warehousing and Business Intelligence?